 Cost: £10 per adult, or £9 in advance online.

-This area of Liverpool is fast becoming one of “the” places to hang out.
+Although “just hanging out” might not be top of the activities in Liverpool you could try, this area is fast becoming one of the places to be.
 Known as the Creative Quarter of the city, the area is full of creative spaces, food and drink locations and street art – a real mesh of up and coming talent in all areas.

 You’ll find the Baltic Market, an indoor food location full of street food vendors and a bar, indoor crazy golf and my favourite addition of all – an amazing Liver Bird wings mural by artist Paul Curtis.
 Located on Jamaica Street, this is an excellent spot for a selfie or two with the famous symbol of Liverpool!
 But quick – who knows how long it will be there?